microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-### Create message sending code
+### Create message-sending code

-With the message listener code created, we need some message sending code.
+Now that the message listener code created, you need message-sending code.

-This will come in the form of a `main.js` file that will send a message whenever the `<vscode-button>` is clicked.
+This will come in the form of a `main.js` file that'll send a message whenever the `<vscode-button>` is clicked.

 Create a new file at `webview-ui/main.js`.